 - Olive oil - Use a good-quality olive oil with a flavor that you enjoy, as we use ⅓ cup to make the pesto.

-- Frozen peas - Using frozen peas is important because they still have a bit of firmness to them and are bright in color compared to canned peas.
-You can use canned peas, but they will be quite mushy (frozen peas work magic in this wonton wrapper ravioli).
+- Frozen peas - Using frozen peas is important because they still have a bit of firmness to them, and they are brighter in color compared to canned peas (frozen peas work magic in this wonton wrapper ravioli).

 - Garlic cloves - I highly recommend using fresh garlic for optimal flavor.